|

 Dolmabahce Palace construction

-Dolmabahce Palace is one of the most important architectural monuments that were built in the era of Sultan Abdul Majid, as it was the first European-style palace in Istanbul.
+Dolmabahce Palace is one of the most important architectural monuments built in the era of Sultan Abdul Majid.
+It was the first major European-style palace on the Bosphorus in Istanbul and symbolized the empire’s desire to present a modern image to Europe.

-Sultan Abdul Majid built the palace between 1843 and 1856, at a cost of five million Ottoman gold liras, equivalent to 35 tons of gold.
-Fourteen tons of gold were used to decorate the inner ceiling of the palace.
+Sultan Abdul Majid built the palace between 1843 and 1856, at a cost of five million Ottoman gold liras, a sum widely cited as being equivalent to 35 tons of gold.
+Fourteen tons of gold were reportedly used to decorate the inner ceilings of the palace.

 Dolmabahce Palace